Role of the Manager

 Information on risk management can be found in the “Risk management report” section of this website.

-The Board has received assurance from the Chief Executive Officer and Head of Finance of the Manager that: (a) the financial statements of AA REIT and its wholly-owned subsidiaries (“Group”) and the Trust are drawn up so as to present fairly, in all material respects, the financial position of the Group and of the Trust as at 31 March 2016, and the total return, distributable income and movements in Unitholders' funds of the Group and of the Trust and cash flows of the Group for the year then ended in accordance with the recommendations of Statement of Recommended Accounting Practice 7 “Reporting Framework for Unit Trusts” issued by the Institute of Singapore Chartered Accountants and the provisions of the Trust Deed; and (b) based on management oversight and applicable reports submitted by independent auditors (for financial and non-financial reviews), the risk management and internal control systems to the extent they address the financial, operational, compliance and information technology risks faced by the Group in its current business environment have been effectively designed, are operating effectively in all material aspects and were adequate as at 31 March 2016.
+The Board has received assurance from the Chief Executive Officer and Vice President, Finance of the Manager that: (a) the financial records have been properly maintained; (b) the financial statements of AA REIT and its wholly-owned subsidiaries (“Group”) and the Trust are drawn up so as to present fairly, in all material respects, the financial position of the Group and of the Trust as at 31 March 2017, and the total return, distributable income and movements in Unitholders’ funds of the Group and of the Trust and cash flows of the Group for the year then ended in accordance with the recommendations of Statement of Recommended Accounting Practice 7 “Reporting Framework for Unit Trusts” issued by the Institute of Singapore Chartered Accountants and the provisions of the Trust Deed; and (c) based on management oversight and applicable reports submitted by independent auditors (for financial and non-financial reviews), the risk management and internal control systems to the extent they address the financial, operational, compliance and information technology risks faced by the Group in its current business environment have been effectively designed, are operating effectively in all material aspects and were adequate as at 31 March 2017.

-Based on the enterprise risk management framework established, work performed by the internal and external auditors, and reviews conducted by Management and various Board Committees, the Board, with the concurrence of the ARCC, is of the opinion that the system of risk management and internal controls was adequate to address material financial, operational and compliance risks, which the Board considers relevant and material to its current business environment as at 31 March 2016.
+Based on the enterprise risk management framework established, work performed by the internal and external auditors, and reviews conducted by Management and various Board Committees, the Board, with the concurrence of the ARCC, is of the opinion that the system of risk management and internal controls was adequate and effective to address material financial, operational, compliance and information technology risks, which the Board considers relevant and material to its current business environment as at 31 March 2017.